muh4mmedemin/philo/README.md

 ## Resources

 I mostly used AI to ask questions.
 In other words, I had it scan the internet for me to speed things up.
 Other than that, I wrote all the code myself.
 This was the resource I looked at the most.

+## 🤖 AI Usage

+AI tools (specifically LLMs) were utilized during the development of this project to accelerate the research process, clarify complex multi-threading concepts, and debug edge cases.
+However, all project code was written manually from scratch, ensuring a deep, firsthand understanding of data races and synchronization.

 https://medium.com/@ruinadd/philosophers-42-guide-the-dining-philosophers-problem-893a24bc0fe2